Wondering How To Grow Plants from Cuttings? Following these expert tips will help you in rooting them successfully!

 Requirements for Rooting Plants from Cuttings

 Some plants prefer full sun to grow, while some thrive in shady regions.
 The same goes for the cuttings; once planted, they prefer the same conditions as their parent plant.
-So, you should place the potted cuttings accordingly, i.e., indoor or outdoor.
+So, it would help if you placed the potted cuttings accordingly, i.e., indoor or outdoor.
 You can also create favorable temperatures by greenhouses or heated beds.

 Tip: Never expose the plant cuttings to the direct afternoon sun.
-A location that is warm, bright, and receives filtered sunlight is suitable.
+A location that is warm, bright, and receives filtered sunlight is suitable, exposure to mild morning sun is favorable.
+In a hot climate, it’s best to keep cuttings in indirect sunlight.

 Just like climatic conditions, optimum moisture content also varies for various plants.
-Some cuttings will sprout roots well in moist soil with organic matter, while some might prefer dry soil with less moisture.
+Some cuttings will sprout roots well in moist soil with organic matter, while some, like succulents, prefer dry soil with less moisture.
 Also, you have to water the plants accordingly.
 Mulching should be done if plants prefer moisture-rich soil, as this will help the soil to retain wetness for long.

 Rooting hormone is a root stimulating hormone, which helps in triggering root growth in plants.
 It decreases the chances of fungal infections and rot and expedites the rooting process in cuttings.

 How to Use–Take the rooting hormone in a bowl and dip the end of cuttings an inch or so in the solution before planting.
-You can prepare the rooting hormone at home or buy a commercial.
-We’ve some recipes here.
+You can prepare the rooting hormone at home or buy a commercial one.
+We’ve some DIY recipes here.

 Easy Plants to Grow from Cuttings